rsrchen/ecs129-project/How To Use.md

 ## the main program (`command_line.py`)

+This is the entry point of the main program.
+Use the CLI (command-line interface) to interact with the program and calculate the root-mean-square deviation between alpha carbons in your structures of interest.

 ### Flags and Arguments
 - `-a`, the directory that contains AlphaFold's predictions in the form of PDB files.
 By default, it is `./structures/alphafold_predictions`.
 - `-c`, which protein chains of the solved structure you want to compare the predictions to.
 By default, it's just chain A, `A`.
 You can input `AB` if you want the program to read chains A and B of the solved structure, or `ABCD` for chains A, B, C, and D.